 Prepare in Advance

-One great way to ensure you stay away from trigger foods is to make sure you have all the snacks you need prepared in advance.
+Have all the snacks you need prepared in advance to ensure you stay away from trigger foods.
 Just take 30 minutes to sit down and think about what you’d usually eat over Christmas and what substitutes you can use to replace the foods you know will cause you discomfort.
 For example, when everyone else is eating Christmas Pudding, you can make sure you have your own special IBS-friendly pudding to tuck into.

 Add Probiotics to Your Diet